 - 1 tsp. cumin

 - 1 tsp. chili powder

-- 1 cup cooked quinoa brown rice, or pearled sorghum (any cooked grain works great and I often use Nu-Life Pearled Sorghum in this recipe)
+- 1 cup cooked quinoa, brown rice, or pearled sorghum (any cooked grain works great and I often use Nu-Life Pearled Sorghum from Scott City, Ks in this recipe)

 - 1 cup of your favorite salsa

-- 1 red bell pepper seeds and membranes removes, diced cored
+- 1 red bell pepper, seeds and membranes removed, diced cored

 - 1/2 cup frozen sweet corn or corn kernels cut from the cob

-- 1 cup shredded Alma Creamery Co-Jack or Pepper Jack Cheese
+- 1 cup shredded Colby Jack or Pepper Jack Cheese, I prefer to use Alma Cheese Co-Jack or Pepper Jack cheeses, a delicious Kansas product

 Low-Carb Recipes Your Family with Love: